kbastamow/Project-RampUp/README.md

 *KBastamow

-This was a solo project and all the mess in the code can be blamed on the author and no one else.
+This was a solo homework project and all the mess in the code can be blamed on the author and no one else.
 Please note that this is my first multi-page project and one of the first projects ever in HTML-CSS.

 ## Acknowledgements

-Knowledgeable teachers and supportive classmates are the way forward.
+Supportive teachers and classmates are the way forward.
 I would also like to express my gratitude to Google, as well as W3schools and Stack Overflow.